Imago relationship therapy is a simple & powerful habit that can restore intimacy and love and save relationships

 “I want what they have!” – an aspirational relationship

-At the back of my mind, in the lead up to this, was the image of the only admirable and aspirational relationship I know.
+At the back of my mind, in the lead up to this article, was the image of the only admirable and aspirational relationship I know.
 I used to share a PhD office with Dr Anna Friis, Australasia’s leading expert on mindful self-compassion, but I met her husband, Wayne, for the first time on a recent self-compassion retreat.

 After the retreat, Anna and I were chatting about relationships.
 Anna said she was still very much in love with her husband of 30 years, and attributed this to a year of relationship therapy early on.
 She said it gave her husband words for his emotions.